Project Photos

 Inspired by this project?
 We'd love to help with yours.

-We're based in Mansfield and install within a 50-mile radius — Nottingham, Sheffield, Derby, Chesterfield, Lincoln, and everywhere in between.
+Based in Mansfield, we install within 50 miles — Nottingham, Sheffield, Derby, Chesterfield, Lincoln, and everywhere in between.
 Supply-only orders go nationwide.
-All installations are carried out by our own team, every quote is written and fixed-price, and we back it all with a price match guarantee.
+Every quote is written, itemised, and fixed-price, confirmed before any glass is ordered.

 The cleanest and most contemporary option.
 Toughened or laminated glass panels are secured in a continuous aluminium base channel — no visible posts, no clamps, nothing to interrupt the view.
 Perfect for garden terraces, patios, decking, and balconies where you want maximum transparency.